-Scores for assignments are calculated by rolling up scores to the highest level of content group then averaging the scores and progress.
-This is the same method as how students' score and progress is calculated for chapters and subchapters.
+Scores for assignments are calculated by rolling up scores to the highest level of the content group then averaging the scores and progress.
+This is the same method as to how students' score and progress is calculated for chapters and subchapters.

 For example, below you can see an assignment selected with two subchapters:

 In the above image, the two subchapters selected are: (1) Differentiate and Integrate and (2) Differential Equations.
 For this assignment, the highest level of content selected is the subchapter level so the scores will be rolled up to each subchapter and then averaged across subchapters.

 For the First Student in the screenshot above, the assignment score of 39 and progress of 100 is calculated as follows:

 - First, the score and progress for Differentiate and Integrate packages are rolled up to the subchapter level.

 - The Differentiate and Integrate subchapter has a score of 78 (by averaging 76 and 80) and a progress of 100.